ynshung/better-yt-shorts/README.md

 ### Translation
 Know multiple languages?
 Help translate the extension so we can have a reach worldwide!
 See the list of supported locales [here](https://developer.chrome.com/docs/webstore/i18n/#choosing-locales-to-support).

 If your language is supported, you can start by forking the repo, copying the `_locales/en/messages.json` file and paste it to your locale code directory.
 Then, you can start translating the messages in the `messages.json` file.
-The `description` are just for reference and will not be visible to the user.
+The `description` are just for reference and will not be visible to the user so you may translate it or leave it as it-is.
+Please note that you will need to [set the locale of your browser](https://developer.chrome.com/docs/extensions/reference/i18n/#how-to-set-browsers-locale) in order to test the one that you are testing on.
+See the development guide below to build your extension in real-time.

-You can also add localized store listing under the `store-desc/` directory.
+You can also add help translate the **store listing** which is under the `store-desc/` directory.
 Create a file based on the original English language and translate it.
 Once you are done, you may create a pull request.

 If you need any help in translating, you may create an issue or contact us using the Google Form below.

 ### Issues / Suggestion
-If you faced any issue with the extension or any suggestion that can help to improve the extension, you may create an issue [here](https://github.com/ynshung/better-yt-shorts/issues) or if you know how to code, fork the repo, make the necessary changes and create a pull request.
+If you have faced any issue with the extension or any suggestion that can help to improve the extension, you may create an issue [here](https://github.com/ynshung/better-yt-shorts/issues) or if you know how to code, fork the repo, make the necessary changes and create a pull request.

 You may leave your feedback in this [Google Form](https://forms.gle/pvSiMwDeQVfwyALfA).